 Until recently, Johnson wore a lot of hats—sometimes all of them: editor, publisher, reporter, sales account executive, social media director.
 But since opening in 2017, Flint Beat has continued to grow its funding base and its staff.

 Flint Beat is almost entirely grant-funded.
-Recently, Flint Beat was awarded a $100,000 grant from Facebook, allowing Johnson to grow her staff even more.
+Recently, Flint Beat was awarded a $125,000 grant from Borealis Philanthropy’s Racial Equity Journalism fund and a $100,000 grant from The Facebook Journalism Project, allowing Johnson to expand her team and coverage.

 That’s a long way from the days when she was working another full-time job and funding Flint Beat out of her own pocket–and an even longer way from the time she discovered the job she was meant to do.